Loading…

 Frequently Asked Questions

-- AI can reliably predict 60-80% of likely behavioral and role-based questions by combining job description analysis with company research.
-It can't predict the exact wording, but topic-level prediction is strong.
-The practice value comes from rehearsing the answer structure, not memorizing specific questions.
+AI can surface the likely topics and question types by combining the job description with company research.
+It can't predict the exact wording, but topic-level preparation is where the value is.
+The point is rehearsing your answer structure, not memorizing specific questions.

 Related Articles